Chapter One V

 David Li, “Birds will come back with information on the shooter.
 I have trained them to wait by my window if they have a message and I’m not on the roof.”

 There were usually pigeons at David’s window ledge.
 They like being near the boy.
-He leaves grain on the ledge and there are roosts on the roof, supplying warmth in the cold winters, the birds reciprocate by supplying permanent eyes.
+He leaves grain on the ledge and there are roosts on the roof, supplying warmth in the cold winters, the birds reciprocate by supplying silent surveillance.

 Chapter Three V